kammitama5/kammitama5.github.io/_posts/2022-07-03-Sunday-July-3rd.md

 is finishing up his Master's at the moment and is super into crypto), and has published that, and it's a good read!
 I also plan to eventually do a write-up, which will probably be a Medium post or something like that, and will link to that, but that will probably be later in July or in August.
-Tomorrow I am also participating in a meditation session after putting in some work on a project.
+Tomorrow I am also participating in a group meditation session after putting in some work on a project.
+My mind is starting to vacillate again, having so much to juggle in my head, that it will be good for me.
 - Good news, too!
 I have also been accepted to Tapia to present work on some isogeny-based cryptography work I am working on, attend their doctoral consortium, and I have received a scholarship that will get me there (flight, hotel, etc).
 I am super thankful, and will definitely post about my experience there.
 It will be my first in-person poster session, as I have mostly presented during quarantine, which meant that I was either in